Hong Qi Acupuncture and Wellness Center © 2015 | All Rights Reserved

-Traditional Chinese medicine is a broad range of medicine practices sharing common concepts which have been developed in China and are based on a tradition of more than 2,000 years, including various forms of herbal medicine, acupuncture, massage exercise, and dietary therapy.
+Traditional Chinese medicine encompasses a broad range of medicine practices sharing common concepts which have been developed in China and are based on a tradition of more than 2,000 years, including various forms of herbal medicine, acupuncture, massage exercise, and dietary therapy.

-How is traditional Chinese medicine (TCM) practiced in U.S?
+How is Traditional Chinese Medicine (TCM) Practiced in the U.S.?

-TCM is widely used in the United States.
-Acupuncture is sometimes used in conjunction with Western medicines, sometimes as an alternative.
-It was estimated in 1997 that some 10,000 practitioners served more than 1 million patients each year.
 According to the 2007 National Health Interview Survey, which included questions on the use of various CAM therapies, an estimated 3.1 million U.S. adults had used acupuncture in the previous year.
 In addition, according to this same survey, approximately 17 percent of adults use natural products, including herbs, making it the most commonly used therapy.
-In another survey, more than one-third of the patients at six large acupuncture clinics said they also received Chinese herbal treatments at the clinics.

-The view of TCM is based on the ancient Chinese perception of human beings as microcosms of the larger, surrounding universe—interconnected with nature and subject to its forces.
+TCM is based on the ancient Chinese view of human beings as microcosms of the larger, surrounding universe—interconnected with nature and subject to its forces.
 The human body is regarded as an organic entity in which the various organs, tissues, and other parts have distinct functions but they are all interdependent.
 In this view, health and disease relate to balance of the functions.

-In the TCM view, a vital energy or life force called qi circulates in the body through a system of pathways called meridians.
+The central focus of TCM is the flow of qi, which is a vital energy/ life force that circulates in the body through a system of pathways called meridians.
 Health is an ongoing process of maintaining balance and harmony in the circulation of qi.

 The TCM approach uses eight principles to analyze symptoms and categorize conditions: cold/heat, interior/exterior, excess/deficiency, and yin/yang (the chief principles).
-TCM also uses the theory of five elements—fire, earth, metal, water, and wood—to explain how the body works; these elements correspond to particular organs and tissues in the body.
+The Yin-Yang Theory focuses on the concept of two opposing, yet complementary, forces that shape the world and all life.
+TCM also uses the theory of five elements—fire, earth, metal, water, and wood—to explain how the body works.
+These elements correspond to particular organs and tissues in the body.